Topic Space Trajectories: A case study on machine learning literature: Case Study on Machine Learning Publications

 \subsection{Matrix Factorization}

 After having obtained a word-document-matrix $V$ as described in the previous section, we apply to it the NMF-implementation from \emph{gensim} using the default parameters.
 Since the minimization process in this implementation of NMF relies on sampling as well as randomly initialized matrices, it is nondeterministic.
 Hence, we obtain different results in each run of the algorithm.
 Consistent to the findings in \cite{topicstability}, our experience is that these results are nonetheless very stable.
 This especially holds in comparison to LDA, with which we also experimented.
 To determine the topical stability, we manually compared the rankings of the top terms of the learned topics.
 In almost all instances these ranked terms were nearly the same with slight variations in their order.
 Only some few topics were totally different in their content when running the learning algorithm repeatedly.
-We also briefly experimented with the parameters of NMF, namely the initialization method and the minimized reconstruction error, which can be changed to the Kullback-Leibler divergence.
-Subjectively we did not observe clear improvements or even strong differences and hence relied on the default methods.
+We also briefly experimented with the parameters of NMF, namely the initialization method Review 1.1{(e.g., to a nonnegative double singular value decomposition instead of random values)} and the minimized reconstruction error, which can be changed to the Kullback-Leibler divergence.
+Review 1.1{Gensim does not have parameters to change the initialization method or the objective function of the minimization.
+We therefore experimented for this with the implementation from the python package \emph{sklearn}}.
+Subjectively we did not observe clear improvements or even strong differences and hence relied on the default parameters Review 1.1{of the gensim implementation}.
+Review 1.2, 1.10{To test for convergence of the gensim implementation of NMF, we plotted the error curves for repeated runs of the algorithm and with different parameters (such as a larger number of iterations over the data set).
+We found the error curve to very consistently converge to a low value after having seen about one third of our data set.
+Hence, no further parameter tweaking was necessary in our case.}